iOS Deep Linking: URL Schemes vs Universal Links

 To support universal links in your app:

-Add a JSON file named apple-app-site-association (without an extension) to your website in .well-known directory and must be served over HTTPS.
+Add a JSON file named apple-app-site-association (without an extension) to your website in the .well-known directory.
+The file must be served over HTTPS.
 The file’s URL should match the following format: https://your-domain/.well-known/apple-app-site-association.

 {